-Employees are paid every other week on Thursday.
+Employees are paid every other week on Thursday for the preceding two-week pay period, which ends the Sunday before payday.
+Employees who are paid hourly must record their hours in the payroll company's online timesheet.
 Your pay will be paid by check and available on payday.
-You may have your pay electronically deposited into your checking account each pay period by authorizing direct deposit and providing required information to the DAF.
+You may have your pay electronically deposited into your checking account each pay period by authorizing direct deposit and providing required information to the OM.